lashirley21/tendenci/README.md

 ## Vision

-"Connect and Organize the World's People"
+"Connect and Organize the World's People.
+Do Good."

 ## License